 The Initial Shock of the DWI Process

 Upon your release from jail, you are feel shock and embarrassment.
 You are trying to collect your thoughts and memories about what happened and why.
 It hurts like an open wound; you are anxious to patch it up and reduce the scarring.
 Next, you are debating about whether to tell certain people and are leaning towards not.
 Finally, you have wrapped up retrieving your car and figuring out how to account for any missed time at work.

-The best plan of action is to:
+The best plan of action for the DWI Process is to:

 Realize first that you are in a trauma situation.
 The best decisions are not made under stress.
 Resist the knee jerk reaction to take immediate action.
 I recall several years ago, the heiress to the Walmart fortune was arrested for DWI out of Parker County and within days she had hired a civil lawyer who was issuing her apology statement.
-Despite a vast fortune and ready resources, she chose to hire a lawyer who was not DWI board certified and who made a foolish move.
+Despite a vast fortune and ready resources, she chose to hire a lawyer who was not board certified in DWI Defense and who made a foolish move.
 It is impossible within days of an arrest for any attorney to know what should be done with a case for its best resolution.
 Consider the following information: